Hugo Black: Ku Klux Klan and anti-Catholicism

-Shortly after Black's appointment to the Supreme Court, Ray Sprigle of the Pittsburgh Post-Gazette wrote a series of articles, for which he won a Pulitzer Prize, revealing Black's involvement in the Klan and describing his resignation from the Klan as "the first move of his campaign for the Democratic nomination for United States Senator from Alabama".
+Shortly after Black's appointment to the Supreme Court, Ray Sprigle of the Pittsburgh Post-Gazette wrote a series of articles, starting on September 13, 1937, for which he won a Pulitzer Prize, revealing Black's involvement in the Klan and describing his resignation from the Klan as "the first move of his campaign for the Democratic nomination for United States Senator from Alabama".
 Sprigle wrote that "Black and the leaders of the Klan decided it was good political strategy for Black to make the senatorial race unimpeded by Klan membership but backed by the power of the Klan.
 That resignation [was] filed for the duration of the campaign but never revealed to the rank and file of the order and held secretly in the records of the Alabama Realm".

 Roosevelt denied knowledge of Black's KKK membership.

 In a radio statement on October 1, 1937, Black said in part, "I number among my friends many members of the colored race.
 Certainly, they are entitled to the full measure of protection accorded by our Constitution and our laws ..."
 Black also said, "I did join the Klan.
 I later resigned.
 I never rejoined. ...
 Before becoming a Senator I dropped the Klan.
 I have had nothing to do with it since that time.
 I abandoned it.
 I completely discontinued any association with the organization.
 I have never resumed it and never expect to do so."
-The Pittsburgh Post-Gazette reported that "fifty million listeners heard the unprecedented speech."
+The Pittsburgh Post-Gazette reported that about fifty million listeners heard Black's address on the radio, reportedly a larger radio audience than any previous speech except the abdication address of King Edward VIII.

 Near the end of his life, Black said that joining the Klan was a mistake: "I would have joined any group if it helped get me votes."

 Biographers in the 1990s examined Black's views of religious denominations.
 Ball found regarding the Klan that Black "sympathized with the group's economic, nativist, and anti-Catholic beliefs".
 Newman said Black "disliked the Catholic Church as an institution" and gave numerous anti-Catholic speeches in his 1926 election campaign to Ku Klux Klan meetings across Alabama.
 However, in 1937 The Harvard Crimson reported on Black's appointment of a Jewish law clerk, noting that he "earlier had appointed Miss Annie Butt, a Catholic, as a secretary, and the Supreme Court had designated Leon Smallwood, a Negro and a Catholic as his messenger."
-In the 1940s, Black became intrigued by the writings of Paul Blanshard.
+In the 1940s, Black became intrigued by the anti-Catholic writings of Paul Blanshard.
+Historian J. Mills Thornton emphasizes his close ties to the KKK.
+The top leader of the Alabama Klan ran his campaign for the Senate, when Black visited most of the KKK locals in Alabama.